RoboSchmied/AndroidDecompiler/README.md

 Android Decompiler
 ==================

-The Android Decompile is a script that combines different tools for succesfully decompiling any Android package (APK) to it's Java source-code and resources (including the AndroidManifest.xml, 9-patches, layout files,...).
+The Android Decompile is a script that combines different tools for successfully decompiling any Android package (APK) to it's Java source-code and resources (including the AndroidManifest.xml, 9-patches, layout files,...).

 Tools
 -----